emaishoaib/quire/README.md

 ## What it does

+**Open.** Every PDF opens as a tab of one window, and the plus at the end of the tab bar opens a tab listing recently opened files, which is also what you get when Quire is launched with nothing to read.

-**Read.** Continuous scrolling, single or two-page layout, and zoom by pinch or from the rail down the right edge, which also holds the page number, text recognition and the fit modes.
+**Read.** Continuous scrolling, single or two-page layout, and zoom by pinch or from the rail down the right edge, which also holds the page number, text recognition, find, the fit modes and the switch between reading and organising.
 A thumbnail sidebar sized by its own slider, where pages can be dragged into a new order, hovering a page reveals rotate and delete, and hovering between pages reveals a plus that inserts there.

-Search across the document with the matches highlighted and counted.
+**Find.** Cmd-F, or the rail's magnifying glass, opens a panel over the document.
+Results appear as you type, listed by the text that actually matched and how often, so a case-insensitive search names each form it found rather than merging them.

 **Organise.** A grid of page thumbnails.
 Drag to reorder, drag a marquee across empty space to select a run of pages, and hover any page for rotate and delete.
 Those act on the whole